chuck-16/huf/README.md

 # Idea of huf
-    The 'temp' is a number that correlates to the http://www.asciitable.com/ Each temp is one letter, or other ASCII symbol
-    Use multiple temps in a row to print something!
+    The 'temp' is a number that correlates to the http://www.asciitable.com/ Each temp is one letter, or any other ASCII symbol Use multiple temps in a row to print something!
     You can stretch each temp into its own row